akarnokd/rng-76/leveledlist.md

         ]
     ]

-The inner list will be evaluated twice, each time picking Entry2 or Entry3 with 50% chance.
+The inner list will be evaluated twice, each time picking `Entry2` or `Entry3` with 50% chance.
 Therefore, the output of the main list can be:

 - 25% of the time, `Entry2` appears twice
 - 25% of the time, `Entry3` appears twice
 - 50% of the time, both `Entry2` and `Entry3` appear.

-However, from a drop chance perspective, we consider the probability that an entry appears in the output at least once, therefore, the resulting distribution can be coalesced into the drop chance of 50% for `Entry2` and 50% for `Entry3`.
-Consequently, the `Quantity` of the parent (indicating the reroll count) has no consequence for the probability of a sub-entry appearing at least once.
+The probability of `Entry2` appearing at least once can be calculated by calculating it not appearing at all for all the rolls, then subtracting that value from 1.
+With the example, the chance `Entry2` is not rolled twice is `(1 - 0.5) * (1 - 0.5) = 0.25`, **25%**.
+Consequently, the chance
+`Entry2` is rolled at least once is `1 - 0.25 = 0.75`, **75%**!

 Regardless, a single evaluation of the list is done by picking one entry with uniform randomness.